Pete Domenici, Former Senator And Balanced-Budget Advocate, Dies

 Domenici was also a longtime proponent of treating mental illness the same as other diseases in health insurance, a cause brought on by his daughter's diagnosis of schizophrenia.
 He worked with the late Minnesota Democratic Sen. Paul Wellstone on the issue, and after Wellstone was killed in a plane crash in 2002, Domenici partnered with Sen. Ted Kennedy, D-Mass.
 The measure finally passed in 2008.

-Domenici was reprimanded by the Senate ethics committee in 2008 for creating "an appearance of impropriety" for his involvement in the George W. Bush administration's firings of nine U.S. attorneys, including David Iglesias in New Mexico.
+Domenici was reprimanded by the Senate Ethics Committee in 2008 for creating "an appearance of impropriety" for his involvement in the George W. Bush administration's firings of nine U.S. attorneys, including David Iglesias in New Mexico.

 Domenici decided not to seek a seventh term, announcing he had been diagnosed with a degenerative brain disease.

-In 2013, Domenici revealed he had had an extramarital affair with Michelle Laxalt, who was the daughter of his former Senate colleague, Paul Laxalt.
+In 2013, Domenici revealed he had had an extramarital affair with Michelle Laxalt, who was the daughter of his former Senate colleague Paul Laxalt.
 Their son, Adam Laxalt, was elected attorney general of Nevada in 2014.

 After he retired from the Senate, Domenici worked with the Bipartisan Policy Center in Washington.